jdferreira/data-processing-book/en/module3.md

 ## Objectives:

--  Store data in a SQLite database.
+-  Store data in an SQLite database.

 ## Input: